Beginning in March 2024: the presenters consist of:

 - Breakout Character: Alison Hammond has become as iconic as the show, her sunny personalty makes her a hit with celebrity interviews and her naturally funny behaviour makes her clumsy nature comedy gold.

 - Christmas Episode: This Morning history was made in 2020 when the show aired on Christmas Day for the first time ever.
-Otherwise, Holly and Phil generally host the show on the Friday immediately preceeding Christmas.
+Otherwise, Holly and Phil generally host the show on the Friday immediately preceding Christmas.
+This has since followed for 2021 and will happen again in 2022.

 - Clip Show: Milestone Celebration episodes traditionally show a montage of Best Bits from the show's history.